On weakly and strongly popular rankings: Relationships involving weakly and strongly popular rankings

 We now introduce the indicator variable $I_{v,\pi,\{a,b\}}$, which is set to 1 if $\pi_{v}$ and $\pi$ disagree on the order of candidates $a$ and $b$, and it is set to 0 otherwise.
-We sum up the disagreements of voters in $V_\text{abs}(\sigma_1, \pi)$ with $\pi$ over pairs in $D(\sigma_1, \pi)$ and obtain a contradiction.
+We sum up the disagreements of voters in $V_{\text{abs}}(\sigma_1, \pi)$ with $\pi$ over pairs in $D(\sigma_1, \pi)$ and obtain a contradiction.

 The right-hand side of Line~\ref{eq:2} is a formulation of disagreements in terms of the indicator variable.
 Due to Claim~\ref{cl:Ceven}, the number of disagreements that abstaining voters have with $\pi$ is exactly half of $|D(\sigma_1, \pi)|$, expressed on the left-hand side of Line~\ref{eq:2}.
-The inequality in Line~\ref{eq:3} follows, because for all pairs in $D(\sigma_1, \pi)$, at least half of the abstaining voters disagree with $\pi$, and, additionally, there exists a pair $\{a^*,b^*\}$ such that a majority of voters in $V_\text{abs}(\sigma_1, \pi)$ disagree with~$\pi$, as we proved above.
-Finally, reordering the terms leads back to the same formula as on the left-hand side in Line~\ref{eq:2}, creating a contradiction. \end{proof}
+The inequality in Line~\ref{eq:3} follows because for all pairs in $D(\sigma_1, \pi)$, at least half of the abstaining voters disagree with $\pi$, and, additionally, there exists a pair $\{a^*,b^*\}$ such that an absolute majority of voters in $V_{\text{abs}}(\sigma_1, \pi)$ disagree with~$\pi$, as we proved above.
+Finally, reordering the terms as in Line~\ref{eq:3a} leads back to the same formula as on the left-hand side in Line~\ref{eq:2}, creating a contradiction. \myqed\end{proof}

 The pair of candidates $(a^*,b^*)$ in Claim~\ref{cl:ab} leads us to a suitable ranking~$\sigma_2$.
-Let $\sigma_2$ be the permutation we get from $\sigma_1$ by the swap $(a^*,b^*) \rightarrow (b^*,a^*)$.
-In Claims~\ref{cl:preferb} and~\ref{cl:preferpi1} we will show that two groups of voters prefer this $\sigma_2$ to $\pi$, and that these two groups constitute a majority of all voters.
+Let $\sigma_2$ be the ranking we get from $\sigma_1$ by the swap $(a^*,b^*) \rightarrow (b^*,a^*)$.
+We now prove Claims~\ref{cl:preferb} and~\ref{cl:preferpi1}, which we will use to show that two groups of voters prefer $\sigma_2$ to $\pi$, and that these two groups constitute an absolute majority of all voters.

-\begin{myclaim} All voters $v \in V_\text{abs}(\sigma_1, \pi)$ who prefer $b^*$ to $a^*$ also prefer $\sigma_2$ to $\pi$. \end{myclaim} \begin{proof} If $v \in V_\text{abs}(\sigma_1, \pi)$ prefers $b^*$ to $a^*$, then the following holds.
+\begin{myclaim} All voters $v \in V_{\text{abs}}(\sigma_1, \pi)$ who prefer $b^*$ to $a^*$ also prefer $\sigma_2$ to $\pi$. \end{myclaim} \begin{proof} If $v \in V_{\text{abs}}(\sigma_1, \pi)$ prefers $b^*$ to $a^*$, then the following holds.